 With a second COVID-19 wave likely in the fall, it’s important for long-term care facilities to take what they’ve learned from the first wave and implement more mitigation efforts.
 The first starts with testing.
 It’s going to be imperative to test residents and staff members in the event someone gets sick.
-If one person test positive, it’s likely that more are or will be positive.
-There’s little known regarding contagion at this time, so its possible people who were already sick could get infected again.
+If one person tests positive, it’s likely that more are or will be positive.
+There’s little known regarding contagion at this time, so it’s possible people who were already sick could get infected again.

 Nursing homes also need to make sure they have an adequate stockpile of personal protective equipment—which refers to equipment that’s worn to minimize exposure to hazards and infections.
 For nursing home residents, this means masks.
 For staff members, they will need masks and could benefit from tieback suits, eye protection or face shield, and gloves.
 All PPE needs to be disposed of properly, so contaminated materials don’t come into contact with healthy persons.

 Long-term care facilities also need to take the proper steps to ensure they have stable staffing.
 Plans need to be in place in the event staff members contract the virus and need to self-isolate.
 If staffing is short, there could be an increased risk of infection because the necessary protocols may not have been able to be followed.